kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 - At least two releases since beta.
 - Real-world usage confirmed.

+#### Deprecation

+N/A — this feature extends existing flags; no deprecation is planned.

 ### Upgrade / Downgrade Strategy

 No special upgrade steps required.
 The feature is opt-in via the